 Todd Rogers: There are so many.
 First is the Dragster one - beating the computerís perfect run (Ed.: The simulated perfect run by Activision was 5.57.
 Todd beat this "perfect" score by not using first gear at all.
 Activision hadn't considered this.
-Their simulation only "max revved" in each gear, so Todd's score of 5.51 was proven to be true after being analyzed directly by the designers.).
+Their simulation only "max revved" in each gear, so Todd's explanation of how he scored 5.51 was accepted, although there's still a question as to whether or not David Crane or others witnessed him achieve that time).
 Second - beating Bruce Jenner at Decathlon the first time I played the game.
 Also beating Michael Jordan on a one-on-one video basketball game, and Iron Mike Tyson in video boxing game.
 I would have loved to actually spar with him back in the day, as I competed in Kick Boxing.

 Q: How do you feel about breaking the ďboundariesĒ in games, in what the programmers perceive them to be (such as the case with Dragster)?

 Todd Rogers: It feels great!
 Itís always a notch in anyoneís cap to say that you are the only one to have beaten a computer-programmed perfect run on such a game like Dragster.
 But it didnít stop there.
 People ask if other players get offended or just want to quit if I enter a contest?
 Possibly, but again it wasnít just about beating other players; I just simply couldnít stand the idea of being beaten by a computer Ė even today.